snoozesoftware/snooze-documentation/source/administrator-snoozenode/config.rst

 Sometimes the implemented drivers commands can be fragile and block the system if they do not terminate correctly.
 You can use the command execution timeout to force termination after a predefined number of seconds.
 Note that it is important to keep this value high enough in order to prevent situations where driver commands are aborted too early.

+Host Monitoring
+^^^^^^^^^^^^^^^

+This section deals with the metric collection of the localcontrollers nodes.

+* *localController.hostmonitor*

+ Declares your monitor(s) as string separated values.

+ Example :

+ *localController.hostmonitor = ganglia1, libvirt, ganglia2*

+* *localController.hostmonitor.interval*

+Collection interval.
+Can be overriden.

+* *localController.hostmonitor.numberOfMonitoringEntrie*

+Number of metrics to keep. can be overriden.

+* *localController.hostmonitor.estimator*

+Possible values are *average* or the fully qualified name of the host estimator class (see :ref:`plugins`)

+Estimator to use for the collected metrics.
+Can be overriden.

+* *localController.hostmonitor.<monitor>*

+Possible values are *ganglia* or the fully qualified name of the host monitor class.

+Example :

+ *localController.hostmonitor.<monitor>* = org.inria.myriads.snoozenode.localcontroller.monitoring.api.impl.GangliaHostMonitor

+The parameters below have to be repeated for each <monitor>

+* *localController.hostmonitor.<monitor>.options*

+Specific options of the monitor.

+* *localController.hostmonitor.<monitor>.published*

+String separated values of metrics to publish into Snooze.

+* *localController.hostmonitor.<monitor>.interval*

+Collection interval.
+Overrides the above parameter.

+* *localController.hostmonitor.<monitor>.numberOfMonitoringEntries*

+Number of monitoring values to keep.

+* *localController.hostmonitor.<monitor>.estimator*

+Estimator to use.
+Overrides the above parameter.
+* *localController.hostmonitor.<monitor>.thresholds.<resource name>*

+Thresholds to use for the resource.

+Anomaly Detection
+^^^^^^^^^^^^^^^^^

+* *localController.anomaly.detector*

+Possible values are *simple* or the fully qualified name of the detector class (see :ref:`plugins`).

+* *localController.anomaly.detector.numberOfMonitoringEntries*

+NumberOfMonitoring entries to take into account for the estimation.
+Overrides *estimator.numberOfMonitoringEntries*.

+* *localController.anomaly.detector.interval*

+Loop detection interval.

+* *localController.anomaly.detector.options*

+One line Json (key, value) string.
+Specific options of the detector.

+Anomaly Resolver
+^^^^^^^^^^^^^^^^

+* *groupManager.anomaly.resolver*

+Possible values are *underoverload* or the fully qualified name of the detector class (see :ref:`plugins`).

+* *groupManager.anomaly.resolver.numberOfMonitoringEntries*

+Number of monitoring entries to take into account for the resolution.
+Overrides *estimator.numberOfMonitoringEntries*.

+* *groupManager.anomaly.resolver.options*

+One line json (key, value) string.
+Specific options of the resolver.

+Example :

+*{"overloadpolicy" : "org.inria.myriads.snoozenode.groupmanager.managerpoli    cies.relocation.api.impl.GreedyOverloadRelocation", "underloadpolicy": "org.inria.myriads.snoozenode.groupmanager.    managerpolicies.relocation.api.impl.GreedyUnderloadRelocation"}*

+Globals
+^^^^^^^^

+* *globals.pluginsDirectory*

+Indicates where plugins should be loaded from.
+Absolute path.